pekkah/tanka-graphql/docs/7-type-system/00-SDL.md

 ### Load schema from SDL

-`Sdl` class provides static methods for parsing types from SDL definitions.
+`SchemaBuilder` class has an extension method for loading types from SDL strings or GraphQL documents.

 Schema